What is social selling?

 The huge amount of online data gives the seller an opportunity to create value for the buyers.
 Buyers may well be incredibly informed but they are desperate to shorten their purchasing cycles.
 The more data they have to process and the more stake holders they must consult, the longer it takes for them to make a buying decision.

 If salespeople could deliver insights to buyers at the right times, they could bring purchasing times down and then everybody is happy.
+You may read this content to better understand customer buying behaviors which may help improve your company’s sales.

 The Evolution of a Salesperson